Andrea De Paoli

-He had great technical abilities with both feet, good ball defense and excellent position abilities all over the field.
-He has a great shot, especially in free kicks.
-He can play as central striker alone or not, sometimes he plays as wing or 10.
+He can play as central striker or a wing.

 Early career

-He was born in Genoa and, after starting in the school team, he was noticed by the Genoa observers who immediately signed him.
-In Genoa, the Italian Serie A team was the owner of all the youth teams until the Primavera (18 years old).
+He was born in Genoa and was signed by Genoa in 2017.
 In the meantime he studied until he reached the diploma of the Linguistic Lyceum.

 Club career

-After a short loan to Ternana, his first experience in professional football was in San Benedetto del Tronto (Serie C) in 2018 with the Sambenedettese team in which he immediately scored a goal on his debut but a muscle injury made that year difficult.
+After a short loan to Ternana, his first experience in professional football was in San Benedetto del Tronto (Serie C) in 2018 with the Sambenedettese team in which he scored a goal on his debut but a muscle injury made that year difficult.

 In 2019 he played a starter with the Rieti team, playing all the games of the Championship until the stop required by the Covid pandemic (March 2020).

 On 1 July 2020 he signed a 3-year contract with Cavese.

 On 1 February 2021 he joined Monopoli on a 1.5-year contract.

 On 24 August 2021, he moved to Serie B club Ascoli on loan with an obligation to buy.

+On 29 July 2023, De Paoli returned to Monopoli on a two-year deal.